molsza/classic-branching-for-git-maven-plugin/README.md

-# classic-branching-for-git-maven-plugin
-Maven plugin to support classic branching model for git
+# Maven plugin to support classic branching model for git